 by Dr. Will Cole

-This hyper-inflammation is the underlying commonality between just about every health problem we see today.
-Brain fog, depression, anxiety, thyroid problems, autoimmune conditions, digestive issues, cancer, heart disease, and arthritis all are somewhere on the inflammation spectrum.
+Everybody needs inflammation.
+It is a healthy immune response designed to defend your body against everything from viruses and bacteria to an injury like a cut.
+However, for many people, inflammation, can rage out of control, rather than subsiding when its job is done.
+These people constantly battling a storm of chronic, low-grade inflammation that is the underlying commonality in just about every health problem we see today.
+Brain fog, depression, anxiety, thyroid problems, autoimmune conditions, digestive issues, cancer, heart disease, and arthritis all exist somewhere on the inflammation spectrum.

-For all you coffee lovers out there, this is an easy one!
-It may be a shock to hear that coffee is encouraged, but coffee drinkers were shown to have lower CRP (an inflammatory protein) levels so start off this one-day diet with a nice big cup of joe.
-Make sure what you are drinking is organic and third-party tested for mold.
+For all you coffee lovers out there, rejoice, because coffee drinkers tend to have lower CRP (an inflammatory protein) levels than those who skip that cup of joe.
+So caffeinate without guilt!
+Just be sure what you are drinking is organic and third-party tested for mold.
 If you can’t tolerate coffee, green tea has also been shown to lower CRP.

-The protein Nrf-2 turns on genes that are responsible for antioxidant and detox pathways.
-This in turn helps calm inflammation levels.
-Activate Nrf-2 by focusing on dietary antioxidant foods such as matcha green tea.
-Not only will green tea increase Nrf-2, but it is pulling double duty decreasing the inflammatory NF-kB as well.
+The protein Nrf-2 turns on genes that are responsible for antioxidant and detox pathways, helping to calm inflammation levels.
+Activate Nrf-2 in the same way you turn off Nf-kB: By focusing on dietary antioxidant foods such as matcha green tea.

-The vitamins A, D, E, and K2 are extremely important to your health for many reasons.
-They play a big factor in bringing down inflammation by decreasing levels of the inflammatory protein CRP.
-Focus on food medicines that are high in these vitamins by following my food plan below.
+You need vitamins A, D, E, and K2 for lots of reasons, including reducing inflammation, specifically levels of the inflammatory protein CRP.
+Focus on food medicines that are high in these vitamins by following my food plan, which follows this list.

-Make sure to limit the alcohol (or cut it out entirely!).
-It can actually increase your levels of CRP.
-However, studies have shown that red wine when consumed in small amounts is associated with lower CRP.
-So if you choose, end your day with a nice glass of your favorite organic red wine before heading to bed!
+Limit your alcohol consumption (or cut it out entirely) because alcohol is known to increase your levels of CRP.
+However, there is one happy exception: Studies have shown that when consumed in small amounts (think like the French, with their small wine glasses), red wine is associated with lower CRP.
+Now don’t you feel better about that nice glass of your favorite organic red wine with (or after) dinner?

-Stress can hurt your health in more ways than one, including raising CRP.
-People with stressful jobs or toxic relationships have been shown in many studies to have higher CRP levels.
+Stress can hurt your health in many ways including raising CRP.
+People with stressful jobs and/or toxic relationships have been shown in many studies to have higher CRP levels.
 Mindfulness meditation is a great technique to help lower stress and also bring down CRP.
-Incorporate mindfulness at some point either in the morning before you start your busy day, during lunch, or even in the evening to close out the day.
+Incorporate mindfulness at some point every day, either in the morning before you get busy, during your mid-day break or in evening to end the day on a calm note.

 Your One-Day Inflammation-Calming Diet

-Now let’s take these inflammation-busting tips and maximize them for your day.
-This plan will focus on calming inflammation in all its forms: CRP, NF-kB, and homocysteine.
-In addition, your anti-inflammatory methylation and NRF-2 pathways will be activated.
-Win-win!
+Now what about that plan I promised you?
+Here’s how to maximize all these tips in a single day to calm inflammation in all its forms: CRP, NF-kB, and homocysteine.
+In addition, your anti-inflammatory methylation and Nrf-2 pathways will be activated.
+Mega win!

 Breakfast: Cold-Brew Adaptogenic Green Mushroom Smoothie